 West Linn, OR

-Start your visit in the parking lot (it’s a pay lot, avoid the hunt and cost by taking the Max or even biking), then head to the Visitor’s Center for a kid’s map and scavenger hunt flyer with fun activities.
+Start your visit in the parking lot (it’s a pay lot, avoid the hunt and cost by taking the Max or even biking), then head to the trails.
+The visitor's center is closed while Shelter in Place rules are enacted.

 Hoyt Arboretum Visitor’s Center